ydjjabt/Freebees/_CONTRIBUTING.md

 only make changes that are relevant to this branch.
 If you find yourself making unrelated changes, make a new branch for those changes.

+Commit every time you implement a working piece of your program.
+Try not to add code in 1 file and more code in another unrelated file before committing once.

+#### Checking the State of Your Code
+ 1. `git status` will tell you if your changes are staged, unstaged, or in a clean state.
+ 1. `git branch -a` will tell you what branch you are currently on.

 #### Commit Message Guidelines